For this tutorial we do not offer a free download of the pattern.

 Sew this width.
 Be careful not to sew the part underneath.

-Glue and sew the second piece P5 to the side of P1 that has just been sewn.
+Glue and sew the second piece P5 onto the side of P1 which has just been sewn.

 ![]() |